telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/how-to-enable-ssl-for-telerik-reporting-wcf-service.md

     </system.serviceModel>
 ````

->tip The service can be tested after browsing the .svc file using HTTPS.
+> The service can be tested after browsing the .svc file using HTTPS.
 If you want to show the service wsdl content set the ReportServiceBehavior             <serviceMetadata httpsGetEnabled="true" />

 ## Related topics: